theRookieCoder/dotfiles/README.md

 # theRookieCoder's Config Files

-Install by running `sh ./setup.sh` and providing the `sudo` password when required.
+Install by running `bash ./setup.bash` and providing the `sudo` password when required.